flomotlik/blog/_posts/2013-01-25-Followup-on-last-weeks-outage.markdown

 image: http://blog.codeship.io/images/avatar.png
 ---

-Last week we had a major outage of our service for a day.
-We solved that problem and implemented safeguards so this problem can't arise anymore.
+Last week our service had a major outage for a day.
+We solved the problem and implemented safeguards so this problem can't arise anymore.
-After making sure for several days that it works we want to go through the problem in depth and how we handled.
+After several days of verifying that it works we want to walk you through the problem and how we solved it.

 ##We are sorry and thankful
-We want to start by saying we are really sorry that this happened and we are working hard on preventing any such failures in the future through better monitoring and a much stronger system.
+We want to start by saying that we are really sorry that this happened and we are working hard on preventing any such failures in the future through better monitoring and a stronger system.

-We have given the team that hit this bug one month service for free, as we are very thankful they helped us in making our system better.
-Please don't take that as a "Challenge accepted", but we are very happy for any hint we get about bugs or problems in our system.
+The team that hit this bug got one month free service, as we are very thankful that they helped us improve our system.
+Please don't take that as a "Challenge accepted", but we are grateful for any hint about problems with our system.

-We rely on your feedback to make this ***the most kickass product***.
+We rely on your feedback to make Codeship ***the most kickass product*** out there.

 ##Problem
-The basic problem we faced last week was that for one project the log output that was stored into our database was immense.
-Up to 150.000.000 characters for one command.
-This caused every SQL request against this specific Step to become ***really slow*** (>3 seconds)
+The problem we faced last week was that for one project the log output stored in our database was vast.
+Up to 150.000.000 characters (over 100 MB) for one test command.

-This in turn slowed down our workers as every time they had to write a log update into our database for the previously mentioned project, which was often, the request would be very slow.
+This in turn slowed down our workers: Every time they had to write a log update into our database for this project, the SQL query would take more than 3 seconds.
+As we update the log in the database more frequent than that, soon we were faced with an enormous stack of log updates that couldn't be processed in time.

-The fallout of this was that since our queue filled up to the brink our Redis service hit it's maximum storage capacity and closed down for any further connection.
+Consequently our queue filled up to the brink and at some point our Redis service hit its maximum storage capacity and denied any further connections.

-And this is when the whole system went belly up and no builds went through any more (although all of them were stored in the database and rerun at a later time)
+This was when the whole system went belly up and couldn't handle any more builds (although all of them were stored in the database and rerun at a later time)

 ##Resolution
-It took us quite some time to figure out the exact problem as we at first thought that we hit some database level problems with Heroku and upgraded our Postgres database there.
+It took us a while to figure out what the problem was.
+At first we thought that we hit some database level problems with Heroku and upgraded our Postgres database there.

-After recognizing the specific problem we have now implemented a limit of 200.000 characters for the log of every command you run.
+After discovering the real problem we limited the maximum log size for each command to 200.000 characters.
 This is more than enough to output any information necessary, while still keeping our database manageable.
-From tens of thousands of logs stored in our database only 410 are over this limit of 200.000 so this is only a problem for very very few projects.
+From tens of thousands of logs stored in our database only 410 exceeded this limit, so this change will affect hardly any projects.

-When a log hits the limit we append a message to the end of the command that informs of the limit.
-The commands are run without any interruption.
+When your log hits the limit we append a message that informs you about it.
+The commands keep running without any interruption.

 ##Improvements
-We not only fixed this bug and thus made our infrastructure much more resilient but additionally upgraded and fixed several possible bottlenecks we suspected to be the problem.
+We didn't only fix this bug and thus made our infrastructure more resilient but additionally removed several possible bottlenecks we suspected to be responsible for the outage.

-We have now upgraded to bigger postgres databases on Heroku as well as bigger redis instances.
+We upgraded to larger postgres databases on Heroku as well as larger redis instances.

-While doing a code review on our test servers we fixed a couple of bugs that could potentially hit us in the future.
+While reviewing code on our test servers we fixed a couple of potential problems that could have hit us in the future.

-Again sorry for the outage, but thanks for your patience.
+Sorry again for the outage, but thanks for your patience.

 ##Hiring

-By the way if you are interrested in making our system even stronger we are currently hiring.
-We are looking for a Web developer with lots of experience in Rails and another developer helping with our test server infrastructure running on Amazon EC2 and implemented in Ruby.
-Take a look at our [Jobs Page](https://www.codeship.io/jobs) to get more info.
+By the way, if you are interrested in making our system even stronger: We are currently hiring!
+We are looking for a web developer with lots of experience in Ruby on Rails and another developer helping with our test server infrastructure running on Amazon EC2 and implemented in Ruby.
+Take a look at our [Jobs Page](https://www.codeship.io/jobs) to find out more.